Recurring Billing Requirements

 Enhanced Notification at Enrollment

-Send terms and conditions even if no payment due at signup.
-Must include:
+Send the terms even if nothing gets charged at signup.
+It has to include:

 - Transaction amount and frequency